TarinaBucket/WM-Themes/Noctalia/README.txt

-These are just the settings for the look.
+These are just the settings for my noctalia setups.
-No binds nor .config for niti will be showed here.
+No binds nor .kdl for niri will be showed here.
+Any .json s and folder are stored in ~/.config/noctalia Images should be set in ~/Pictures/Wallpapers